torkvell/slate/source/index.html.md

 `https://data.usabilla.com/live/apps`

-This request returns a list of your App Forms that are created in your Usabilla account.
+This request returns a list of your App Forms that are created in your Usabilla dashboard.

 ###Request example